-- 3.3.1.1 The Council will honor annual subscription fees (up to the value of £300 per employee) for professional bodies listed on List 3 of HM Revenue & Customs website (www.hmrc.gov.uk) where relevant to the post. - 3.3.1.2 Business Unit Managers must agree with HR, positions within their service that are associated with professional bodies and evidence if membership is an essential criterion for the duties of employment.
+3.3.1 Payment of Professional Subscription Fees.
+The council will honour annual subscription fees (up to the value of £300 per employee) for professional bodies

+- listed on List 3 of HM Revenue & Customs website (www.hmrc.gov.uk) where relevant to the post. - 3.3.2 Business Unit Managers must agree with HR, positions within their service that are associated with professional bodies and evidence if membership is an essential criterion for the duties of employment.
 Business Unit Managers should note that their BU's must be able to accommodate the costs involved as part of compliance with Departmental Financial Regulations.
-HR Business Partners must subsequently provide Corporate HRwith the approximate costs of membership and numbers of employees this will be applicable to within their Departmental remit. - 3.3.1.3 Further advice and information can be provided by the Council's Corporate Capital and Tax team. - 3.3.1.4 An employee who fails to complete 12 months' service after annual fees have been reimbursed will incur a pro-rata deduction from their final salary payment.
-Subscription Fees will be processed by Payroll as expenses by using the Council's recognised expense claim procedure and will be exempt from Tax and National Insurance liability.
+Managers must subsequently provide HR with the approximate costs of membership and numbers of employees this will be applicable to within their Departmental remit. - 3.3.3 Further advice and information can be provided by the council's Corporate Capital and Tax team. - 3.3.4 An employee who fails to complete 12 months' service after annual fees have been reimbursed will incur a pro-rata deduction from their final salary payment.
+Subscription Fees will be processed by Payroll as expenses by using the council's recognised expense claim procedure and will be exempt from Tax and National Insurance liability.